Mesothelioma in Farmers and Agricultural Workers

-Agricultural workers use machines and work by hand to grow and harvest crops and to raise animals.
+Agricultural workers use machines and hand tools to grow and harvest crops and raise animals.
 Mesothelioma in farmers and agricultural workers occurs because of asbestos exposure through equipment, soil, and vermiculite.

 Are Farm Workers Exposed to Asbestos?